Holley Hollan: Midget car racing and Chili Bowl

-She would first race at the annual dirt midget event the Chili Bowl Nationals in 2018, being eliminated in the first I-main.
+Hollan would first race at the annual dirt midget event the Chili Bowl Nationals in 2018, being eliminated in the first I-main.

-In 2019 she would race again in the Chili Bowl, being eliminated after finishing 13th in the second D-main.
+In 2019, Hollan would race again in the Chili Bowl, being eliminated after finishing 13th in the second D-main.
 Later that year, she would tie the record for the best finish by a female driver in a national midget feature event in the POWRi Lucas Oil series with a second-place finish.

-In 2020 she would race for Keith Kunz Motorsports, being eliminated in second H-main.
+In 2020, Hollan would race for Keith Kunz Motorsports, being eliminated in second H-main.

-In 2021 she would race once again for Keith Kunz Motorsports, being eliminated in the second E-main.
+In 2021, Hollan would race once again for Keith Kunz Motorsports, being eliminated in the second E-main.

 ARCA Menards Series West

 Hollan was announced on January 14, 2020, to drive the full 2020 ARCA Menards Series West season for Bill McAnally Racing, driving the No. 50, along with select other races in other series for the team.
 She would first race in the ARCA Menards Series East opener that year, finishing 15th.
-She would fare better in the first half of the season, with four top-10s in six starts.
+She would fare better in the first half of the season, with four top-tens in six starts.
 However, she would miss the final race of the season.